 Graphics – 4/10

-Although the graphics are technically marvellous, in lieu of the franchise’s tradition of bringing cinematic experiences to gaming, not only is this set in an already established universe, breaking series traditions, but I didn’t find it very conceptually compelling either.
+Although the graphics are technically marvelous, in lieu of the franchise’s tradition of bringing cinematic experiences to gaming, not only is this set in an already established universe, breaking series traditions, but I didn’t find it very conceptually compelling either.
 It seems to encompass a world heavily influenced by medieval fantasy and steampunk fiction, which was done with Final Fantasy IX, and Breath of Fire IV to a certain extent, but both of those games did it infinitely better than this; as has every other Final Fantasy game since number VI.

 Gameplay – 0/10

 In all honesty, I couldn’t get through the prologue of this game without feeling acrimoniously disappointed by it.
-It was the first time I’d ever witnessed the combination of turn-based RPG combat and real-time combat, and I’d never been more sorry to se a franchise undergo such a negative change.
+It was the first time I’d ever witnessed the combination of turn-based RPG combat and real-time combat, and I’d never been more sorry to see a franchise undergo such a negative change.
 I remember watching a video on YouTube published by a reviewer called Stan Burdman.
-In it, he voiced his opinions of the deterioration of the Final Fantasy franchise, and commented that developers don’t improve on either turn-based RPG combat or real-time combat by combining them together, but rather they are both made worse; and I couldn’t agree more with that point.
-The video itself no longer seems to be on his channel, but he was the very first video games reviewer I ever found on YouTube, and I would highly recommend readers check him out.
+In it, he voiced his opinions of the deterioration of the Final Fantasy franchise and commented that developers don’t improve on either turn-based RPG combat or real-time combat by combining them together, but rather they are both made worse; and I couldn’t agree more with that point.
+The video itself no longer seems to be on his channel, but he was the very first video game reviewer I ever found on YouTube, and I would highly recommend readers check him out.

 Controls – 3/10

 Since this game was also very much a question of trial and error, since it was also one of the first games, unfortunately, popularise this style of play, the control scheme was always going to be a matter of contention.
 And in my opinion, it’s handled very poorly within the combat system, and only served to make this game feel like that much worse experience.